 P.O.BOX 50, Oyugis

-ABOUT OYUGIS, KENYA
+ABOUT OYUGIS, KENYA (from Wikipedia)

 Oyugis is a town in Kenya.
 It is the commercial and financial centre of Rachuonyo South District in Homa Bay County of the former Nyanza Province, whose administrative headquarters are located some twenty kilometres away at Kosele.
 Oyugis is located 20 kilometres north of Kisii town along the major A1 Highway (that runs from Isebnaia border with Tanzania and Lokichoggio border with South Sudan).
 There is also an inter-county road (C26) connecting Oyugis to Kendu Bay while C18 road links Oyugis with Homa Bay Town via Rangwe.
 Oyugis had a town council with a population of 52,433, of whom 9,084 are classified urban.